groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search/searchquery/_index.md

 ```

-Gets the search options of this seach query.
+Gets or sets the search options of this seach query.

 **Returns:**
 [SearchOptions](../../com.groupdocs.search.options/searchoptions) - The search options.